shahansshetty/RL_using_ppo/readme.md

 ### Environemt:
 * Custom env using gynasium and pybullet
 * Using rocket.urdf as rocket model and using landing.urdf for the model of the landing pad

-neural_netowrk_model:
+## Neural Network Model

-->using stable baselines 3 for neural netowrk
+* Using stable baselines 3 for neural netowrk

-    stable baselines is libary which is used for reliable implementaion of reinforcement learning algorithms .
+* Stable baselines is libary which is used for reliable implementaion of reinforcement learning algorithms .

-    Also supports tensorboard which is used to monitor the performance of the RL algorithm.
+* Also supports tensorboard which is used to monitor the performance of the RL algorithm.

-->using ppo(proximal policy optimization) Rl algorithm
+* Using ppo (proximal policy optimization) Rl algorithm

 (Readme file still unfinished ...... )